odissei-data/ingestion-workflow-orchestrator/readme.md

 Any other failed sub flows after that will also store their metadata file in this bucket.

 This is done for two reasons:
-- Isolation of the failed metadata files for easier investigation
+- Isolation of the failed metadata files for easier investigation.
-- Possibility to rerun only the metadata files of the failed dataset sub flows
+- Possibility to rerun only the metadata files of the failed dataset sub flows.

 The second point requires the user to change the data provider's bucket name in the settings.
 These settings can be found in scripts/configuration/odissei_settings.toml.